data-integrations/salesforce/docs/Salesforce-streamingsource.md

 **Notify For Fields:** Push topic property, which specifies how the record is evaluated against the PushTopic query.
-The NotifyForFields values are:<br>
+The Notify For Fields values are:
-_All_	- Notifications are generated for all record field changes, provided the evaluated records match the criteria specified in the WHERE clause.<br>
+_All_	- Notifications are generated for all record field changes, provided the evaluated records match the criteria specified in the WHERE clause.
 _Referenced (default)_ -	Changes to fields referenced in the SELECT and WHERE clauses are evaluated.
-Notifications are generated for the evaluated records only if they match the criteria specified in the WHERE clause.<br>
+Notifications are generated for the evaluated records only if they match the criteria specified in the WHERE clause.
 _Select_	- Changes to fields referenced in the SELECT clause are evaluated.
-Notifications are generated for the evaluated records only if they match the criteria specified in the WHERE clause.<br>
+Notifications are generated for the evaluated records only if they match the criteria specified in the WHERE clause.
 _Where_	- Changes to fields referenced in the WHERE clause are evaluated.
 Notifications are generated for the evaluated records only if they match the criteria specified in the WHERE clause.